OpenHearing/TabSINT/Specifications/swept-oae/swept-oae.rst

      - Test Case
      - Acceptance
      - Verified
-   * - The exam presents tones with a specified starting frequency, level, and output channel.
+   * - The exam presents chirps with a specified starting and ending frequency for F2, frequency ratio, output levels for ech frequency, sweep duration, window duration, and sweep type.
-     - Start a calibration exam by playing a tone.
+     - Initiate a Swept OAE exam using the Submit button.
-     - Verify that the emitted tone is the correct level, frequency and output channel.
+     - Verify that the emitted chirp is the correct starting and ending frequency for F2, frequency ratio, output levels for ech frequency, sweep duration, window duration, and sweep type.
      -
-   * - The target level and frequencies proceed as specified in the protocol.
-     - Complete a swept OAE exam.
+   * - The exam presents a number of chirps greater than or equal to the Minimum Number of Sweeps and less than or equal to the Maximum Number of Sweeps.
+     - Initiate a Swept OAE exam using the Submit button.
+Intentionally prevent the exam from meeting the threshold criterion.
+This could be accomplished in many ways including, but not limited to, specifying a very few number of
-     - Verify that the tones and frequencies were presented as specified in the protocol.
+     - Verify that the exam plays at least the Minimum Number of Sweeps and no more than the Maximum Number of Sweeps, then concludes.
      -
-   * - After all the frequencies have a calibration factor and maximum output level recorded, the calibration and maximum output levels are recorded.
-     - Complete all the frequencies and both ear cups.
-Then click the `Finish Calibration` button.
-     - Verify that the ear cup, tone and frequency buttons are disabled, and that clicking the `Finish Calibration` button advances to the next page in the protocol.
+   * - If the noise threshold criterion is met, the exam concludes.
+     - ???
+     - Verify that exam concludes if the noise threshold criterion is met.
      -
+   * - The exam can be aborted.
+     - Initiate an exam normally.
+Once the exam is active, click `Abort`.
+     - Verify that the exam aborts successfully and proceeds to the results-view.
+     -
-   * - The calibration factor and maxiumum output levels are displayed.
+   * - The exam results are displayed.
-     - Complete all the frequencies and both ear cups.
-Then click the `Finish Calibration` button.
+     - Complete an exam normally.
+Then click the `Finish` button.
 Proceed to the results-view page.
-     - Verify that the calibration factor and maxiumum output levels are displayed for the frequencies specified in the protocol.
+     - Verify that the OAE, noise floor, F1 and F2 are plotted in dB SPL as a function of F2.
+Verify that DpLow, DpHigh, F1, and F2 are displayed in table format.
      -

 Data